 See the new 2014 AAZV Zoological Medicine and Wildlife Health Research Grant projects.

-The call for proposals is CLOSED.
+The call for applications is OPEN.
 Click HERE for details and application.

 Annual Conference Awards and Recognitions:Presidential Awards 2013:

 Each year at Annual Conference recipients are recognized for outstanding achievements within the association and/or within the animal medicine.
 We recognized the following individuals.

 - Kay Backues – for so ably serving elephants and the AAZV through representing us on the Management and Research Priorities of Tuberculosis for Elephants in Human Care Stakeholders Task Force

 - Tom Curro - for the many years of selfless service as the AAZV webmaster

 - Tom deMaar – for coordinating the Pfizer and Zoetis pharmaceutical product distribution for AZA members